pdorgu00/Weather-App/README.md

 # Getting Started and Deployment
 This application does not require installation and runs in the browser.
 <br>
-The deployed GitHub page can be found here: https://pdorgu00.github.io/Weather-App/

 # Technologies Used
 [jQuery](https://jquery.com/) - JavaScript Library
 <br>
 [Weather Api](https://openweathermap.org/api)-Weather stats

+# Depolyed Link

+The deployed GitHub page can be found here: https://pdorgu00.github.io/Weather-App/